 In the lower-right panel, click the Layout Model tab and click the double down blue arrows next to METAR to select Observations -> Temperature to plot all available temperatures.

 Click Create Display.
 The default display is a world projection with temperatures plotted from around the world.
-As you zoom in you will see more stations appear in the plot.
+More stations appear in the plot as the display is zoomed.

 Reset the display projection using the Reset Display Projection button on the left side of the Main Display or through the Projections -> From Displays menu item.